Growing Into the Heart of Teaching MBSR:

 - Inquiring into Inquiry Beyond simple reflection, there will be ample opportunity for participants to explore in real time the emergence of these challenges and opportunities through practice in inquiry of practice with support and brainstorming from the program trainers and drawing upon the wisdom and experience of the group.

 - The MBI-TAC as a Support For Growth The Mindfulness-Based Interventions Teaching Assessment Criteria (MBI-TAC) provides a useful means of not only assessing competence while teaching, but reflecting on our process and directing our growth as teacher.
 Opportunities to reflect on questions like “Where am I?” and “Where would I like to grow?” will be built in to the program.

 - Building a Teacher Community Creating a mutually supportive community of teaching will be a core aim of this training, and that includes the creation of an ongoing support system that continues after the training ends.

 This course satisfies the requirement for advanced teacher training in the UC San Diego Mindfulness-Based Professional Training Institute (MBPTI) certification pathway for teachers of MBSR.

-This advanced teacher training intensive will be led by experienced clinicians, mindfulness teachers and retreat leaders, Susan Woods, LICSW and Pat Rockman, MD.
+This advanced teacher training intensive will be led by experienced clinicians, mindfulness teachers and retreat leaders, Beth Mulligan, PA-C and David Spound, M.Ed.